-The ultimate responsibility for the sound and prudent management of remuneration at ANZ rests with the ANZ Board (Board).
-The Board is assisted in overseeing remuneration matters, including adherence to ANZ remuneration policies and practices, by the Board Human Resources Committee (HRC).
+The ultimate responsibility for the sound and prudent management of remuneration at ANZ rests with the ANZGHL and ANZBGL Boards (the Board).
+The Board is assisted in overseeing remuneration matters, including adherence to ANZ remuneration policies and practices, by the ANZ Group Human Resources Committee (HRC).
+ANZBGL has delegated authority to the HRC to also act as the remuneration committee of ANZBGL, and the HRC reports to the ANZBGL Board, as well as the ANZGHL Board.

-As at 30 September 2022, the HRC consisted of five members, all of whom are independent Non-Executive Directors1.
-The HRC met seven times during the 2022 financial year.
-Committee fees for the HRC chair for the 2022 financial year were increased from AUD 57,000 to AUD 65,000 per annum effective 1 April 2022 and for HRC members were increased from AUD 29,000 to AUD 32,500 per annum effective 1 April 2022, following a market review.
+As at 30 September 2023, the HRC consisted of five members, all of whom are independent Non-Executive Directors1.
+The HRC met five times during the 2023 financial year.
+There were no changes to HR Committee Chair or Member fees for the 2023 financial year.

 The purpose, powers and duties of the HRC are set out in the HRC Charter.
-The HRC pays particular attention to the remuneration of the senior executive population, the highest paid individuals, individuals who could have a material impact on ANZ's financial soundness, the remuneration structures of individuals who perform a risk and financial control role, and adherence to the Australia and New Zealand Banking Group Limited Remuneration Policy (ANZBGL Remuneration Policy).
+The HRC pays particular attention to the remuneration of the senior executive population, the highest paid individuals, individuals who could have a material impact on ANZ's financial soundness, the remuneration structures of individuals who perform a risk and financial control role, and adherence to the ANZBGL Performance and Remuneration Policy, which forms part of the ANZ Group Performance and Remuneration Policy.
+Throughout the course of the year the HRC has made all remuneration-related decisions and recommendations to the Board independently of management.
+The HRC also has free and unfettered access to ANZ employees and to relevant external providers, when required.

-The ANZBGL Remuneration Policy applies to all ANZ employees globally2, including:
+The ANZBGL Performance and Remuneration Policy applies to all ANZBGL employees globally, including:

-• Senior Managers
+• Senior Managers2

-Senior Managers (at the ANZ level) are the Responsible Person roles as detailed in ANZBGL's Remuneration Policy.
-ANZ's current Responsible Persons are the CEO, Group Executive Committee (ExCo) members and other key roles identified in ANZ's Fit and Proper Policy.
-For 2022, ANZ had a total of 20 Senior Manager roles (19 individuals due to movement in roles); 19 roles in 2021 (21 individuals due to movement in roles).
-A new remuneration structure has been implemented for the CEO, ExCo and GGM IA effective in 2022 and this will be included in ANZBGL's new Performance and Remuneration Policy in 2023.
+Senior Managers (at the ANZBGL level) are the Responsible Person roles as detailed in ANZBGL's Performance and Remuneration Policy.
+ANZ's current Responsible Persons are the CEO, Group Executive Committee (ExCo) members and Group General Manager Internal Audit (GGM IA).
+For 2023, ANZ had a total of 11 Senior Manager roles (12 individuals due to movement in roles); 20 roles3 in 2022 (19 individuals due to movement in roles).

-• Material Risk Takers
+Material Risk Takers2

-MRTs (at the ANZ level) are any other persons (not covered by the Senior Manager definition above), for whom a significant portion of total remuneration is based on performance and whose activities, individually or collectively, may affect ANZ's financial soundness as determined by the Board Risk Committee.
-For 2022, ANZ had a total of 29 MRT roles (30 individuals due to movement in roles); 29 roles in 2021 (no movement in individuals who held these MRT roles).
+Material Risk Takers (MRTs) (at the ANZBGL level) are any other persons (not covered by the Senior Manager definition above), whose activities, individually or collectively, may have a material potential impact on ANZ's risk profile, performance and long-term soundness, as determined by the Board Risk Committee.
+For 2023, ANZ had a total of 42 MRT roles (43 individuals due to movement in roles); 29 roles3 in 2022 (30 individuals due to movement in roles).

-• HK branch
+HK branch

-With respect to ANZ's HK branch:

-Senior Management and Key Personnel (relative to the HK branch) - Senior Management includes those who are responsible for oversight of firm-wide strategy or activities or those of material business lines.
+- With respect to ANZ's HK branch: - Senior Management and Key Personnel (relative to the HK branch) Senior Management includes those who are responsible for oversight of firm-wide strategy or activities or those of material business lines.
 Key Personnel includes those whose duties or activities involve the assumption of material risk or the taking on of material exposures.
-For 2022, ANZ's HK branch had a total of 13 Senior Management and Key Personnel roles (16 individuals due to movement in roles); 12 roles in 2021 (13 individuals due to movement in roles).
+For 2023, ANZ's HK branch had a total of 13 Senior Management and Key Personnel roles (14 individuals due to movement in roles); 13 roles in 2022 (16 individuals due to movement in roles).

 1 The ANZ Board Chairman is an ex-officio member of the Committee and does not receive a Committee member fee.
-2 Except employees within ANZ Bank New Zealand Limited and its subsidiaries, who are covered by the ANZ New Zealand (NZ) Remuneration Policy.
+2 Except employees within ANZ Bank New Zealand Limited and its subsidiaries, who are covered by the ANZ NewZealand (NZ) Performance and Remuneration Policy.